xxdesmus/justincf.github.io/_posts/2016-10-03-how-to-test-dnssec-dane.md

 ---
 published: true
 layout: post
+title: How to Test if DANE is Properly Configured
 date: 'Mon Oct 3 2016 13:20:00 GMT-0700 (PDT)'
 summary: Here’s a simple way to check if DANE is properly setup on a site
 categories: dane dnssec